Karnov

 I always found Karnov to be weird.
 Considering everything I knew about Russia came from Rocky IV (let that sink in) even though I took it in stride I still thought it was a strange title.
 Data East got a lot of mileage out of the character.
 In addition to being a boss in Bad Dudes he was also the final boss in Fighter’s History Dynamite.
 The NES game is a port of the 1987 arcade game and is pretty faithful to the source material.
 It makes a few changes for the better but still contains the main flaws of its arcade big brother in that it is a short and easy game that had potential to be more.

 Although it would be easy to call Karnov a platformer it is actually not.
 There is surprisingly little platforming to be found.
-That’s a good thing as his jumping controls are not the best.
+That is a good thing as his jumping controls are not the best.
 Karnov is more of a side scrolling action title.
 Except instead of guns he breathes fire.
-His initial stream of fire can be upgraded to three, which is pretty potent.
+His initial stream of fire can upgrade three times which is pretty potent.
 Unlike the arcade game Karnov can take two hits before death.
 Curiously he turns blue after the first hit, which the game never explains.
 The double hit system makes the game a lot more tolerable but not overwhelmingly easy.

 Karnov 001